 “You got the Gnat refueled already?”

-“Naw,” said Shakes through a mouthful of oozing leaves, “but if you look back toward the end of the battery compartment, to the hatch down to the Gnat, you can see we’ve still got the Gnat’s batteries connected up to the circuit.
-That means since we’ve been charging the Prospect’s batteries,” he nodded toward the heavy cables hanging from the Prospect’s cargo hatch and running up the middle of the cargo hold, “we’ve been feeding the Gnat juice too.
-Hemi here figures there’s enough charge on now that I could move the Gnat to its own slip, and refuel there. …Remembering to send the bill to y’all of course.”
+“Naw,” said Shakes through a mouthful of oozing leaves, “but if you look back toward the end of the battery compartment, to the hatch down to the Gnat, you can see we’ve still got the Gnat’s batteries connected to the circuit.
+That means since we’ve been charging the Prospect’s batteries,” he nodded toward the heavy cables hanging from the Prospect’s cargo hatch and running up the middle of the cargo hold, “we’ve been feeding the Gnat juice, too.
+Hemi here figures there’s enough charge on now that I could move the Gnat to its own slip, and refuel there . . .
+Remembering to send the bill to y’all, of course.”

-Hemi nodded, “with that mating collar we added, you should be able to dock at one of the regular slips for small boats.”
+Hemi nodded.
+“With that mating collar we added, you should be able to dock at one of the regular slips for small boats.”

-“And bonus,” Shakes continued, “now I know the Gnat is good down to 30 meters!
+“And bonus,” Shakes continued, “now I know the Gnat is good down to thirty meters!
 Makes a fella proud, ya know, to see the fuckin’ fruits of his labors.”

 Percy looked at Hemi.
-“Do we have more use for the Gnat now Hemi?”
+“Do we have more use for the Gnat now, Hemi?”

 “As a spare battery bank?
 No. Keeping it connected just slows down our own charging process.”